apache/tvm/docs/langref/relay_expr.rst

 - `If-Then-Else`_ Expressions
 - Recursive Calls in Functions

+From the point of view of a computation graph, a function is a subgraph and a function call inlines the subgraph, substituting its arguments for the free variables in the subgraph with corresponding names.
-Because a function can be viewed as a subgraph from the point of view of computational graphs, a call effectively substitutes in the subgraph.
-Thus, if a function's body is entirely within the dataflow fragment, a call to that function is in the dataflow fragment; conversely, if the function's body contains control flow, a call to that function is not part of the dataflow fragment.
+Thus if a function's body uses only dataflow constructs , a call to that function is in the dataflow fragment; conversely, if the function's body contains control flow, a call to that function is not part of the dataflow fragment.

 Variables